Jedforest Instrumental Band

 Evelyn Oliver

-Evelyn came back o banding after a spell out due to work and family comitments, A stalwart of the back row Evelyn, has been a valued and committed member of the jib since 2004.
-Now retired, she was the Deputy Head at Kelso High School and also taught french.
+Evelyn came back to banding after a spell out due to work and family commitments.
+A stalwart of the back row, Evelyn has been a valued and committed member of the Jib since 2004.
+Now retired, she was the Deputy Head at Kelso High School and also taught French.

 3rd Cornets